amidg/teslak10-3d-enabled/README.md

 Project goal is to convert Tesla K10 (dual GK104 card) into a dual Quadro K5000 card, where each K5000 is passed to a different VM under Proxmox PCIe Passthrough.

+## Requirements:
+This method is initially designed for Tesla K10 only and will work only under Proxmox (should also be compatible with other KVM hypervisors).
+If you want to make this work for other cards:
+1. GPU model must be same for your actual card and targeted card (GK104 on K5000 VS GK104 on Tesla K10).
+2. VRAM configuration must be similar (needs verification)

+This method most likely will not help lower-end cards with similar GPU model (e.g. GTX660ti) to work as a fully-fledged high-end card with similar GPU model (e.g. K5000), because vBIOS and drivers will try to work with non-existing CUDA cores, VRAM etc.

 ## 0. GPU Differencies.

 GPU Model | CUDA? | 3D Acceleration | NVENC | Video Out? | KVM?